 11. Expert Tips from Experienced Travelers

-Experienced parents and travel pros suggest the following tips for smooth travels with kids:
+Experienced parents and travel pros suggest these tips for smooth trips with kids:

 Double Up on Essentials: Pack a spare of your child's cherished toy or blanket.
 Losing a beloved item can trigger a meltdown far from home.
-Having a backup can save the day.
+A backup can save the day.

 Stay Hydrated: Airplanes are notorious for dry air.
-Make sure your little one drinks lots of water during the flight to avoid dehydration, which can lead to crankiness.
+Make sure your little one drinks lots of water during the flight.
+This helps avoid dehydration, which can lead to crankiness.

 Do a Test Run: Simulate a flight at home.
-Have your child sit in a chair for a period while you offer in-flight entertainment like books or small toys.
-This will give you an idea of what works and what doesn't before you're 30,000 feet in the air.
+Have your child sit in a chair for a while.
+Offer in-flight entertainment like books or small toys.
+This gives you an idea of what works and what doesn't before you're 30,000 feet in the air.

 Keep Routines Consistent: As much as possible, stick to your child's regular meal and sleep schedule.
-This will provide comfort and familiarity in a new environment.
-Even small consistencies can significantly affect a child's well-being.
+This provides comfort and familiarity in a new setting.
+Even small consistencies can greatly affect a child's well-being.

-Keep Calm and Carry On: Children are very perceptive and often mirror their parents' emotions.
+Keep Calm and Carry On: Children are very perceptive.
+They often mirror their parents' emotions.
 If you are stressed, your child will pick up on it.
 Stay calm, and your child will feel more secure and relaxed.

 12. Sample Long-Flight Schedule for Kids